-After lots of tweets stating the title of this post from the head chef, the Lawful Blanket and I decided to give it a try.
+After lots of tweets stating the title of this post from the head chef, Lemmy and I decided to give it a try.

 The place in question is The Rutland Arms on Brown Street in Sheffield centre.
 Once the gaff of Trevor Wraith of Kelham Island Tavern fame then the sort of brewery tap for Blue Bee Brewery before the demise of Reet Ale Pubs, the lease is now owned by Chris Bamford and Kate Major previously of the Shakespeare and Three Tuns so all bodes well there.